 Missouri Historical Review 98 (October 2003): 93.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The best term to search for sources about the history of media professionals is simply “media.”
 You can also search specific media personalities by name, title of broadcast program, newspaper, or other formal titles.

 The Society’s collection of editorial cartoons was started in 1946 with an important donation of works by Pulitzer Prize-winning artist Daniel F. Fitzpatrick.
 The collection continues to grow, with over 8,000 works from Bill Mauldin, Tom Engelhardt, and many others.